-I find Innisfree Green Tea Seed Eye Cream very easy to use because of its versatility.
-While I like using it and can see myself finishing the tub, I do not think it’s great enough to stop me from wandering off to other similar products.
+While I enjoy using the eye cream and can see myself finishing the tub, I do not think it’s great enough to stop me from wandering off to other similar products.
 At my age, when fine lines under the eyes are starting to show up, I really want an eye product that can plump or firm up the area.
 I’m not even sure if such a product exists, but I will not give up searching for it.
 LOL!

-So, who would I recommend this for?
+So, who would I recommend this green tea eye cream for?
 Given its light texture, I think Innisfree Green Tea Seed Eye Cream would work great for those with normal to combination skin.
-It would also suit folks who don’t have fine lines or dark circles to tackle with.
-If mom isn’t overly concerned with her eye wrinkles, you could consider sharing this hydrating tub with her.
+It may also suit folks who don’t have fine lines or dark circles to deal with.
+If mom isn’t overly concerned with her eye wrinkles, you can consider sharing this hydrating tub of green tea goodness with her.
 Rating: 4/5